Gustry/GeoHealth/README.md

   1. Write there in the Terminal prompt `cd ` (be sure that after the cd to enter a blank space)
   1. Drag from the Finder Window the `python` folder
   1. Something like `cd /Applications/QGIS3.12.app/Contents/Resources/python` should be in your Terminal.
 That depends on the actual folder where you installed QGIS
-  1. Run `sudo easy_install pip` in the Terminal
-  1. Run in the Terminal `pip install pysal`
-  1. After the command finishes a success message as `Successfully installed pysal-X.XX.X` should appear.
-  1. Run in the Terminal the command  `pip install pysal` again to obtain the folder for installation (eg: `/usr/local/lib/python3.7/site-packages`)
+  1. Run in the Terminal the command  `pip install pysal` again to obtain the folder for installation.
-  1. Copy the folder name, for example: `/opt/boxen/homebrew/lib/python2.7/site-package`
+  1. Copy the folder name, for example: `/usr/local/lib/python3.7/site-packages`
-  1. Run a command based on the copied folder name as: `cp -Rv /opt/boxen/homebrew/lib/python2.7/site-packages/pysal pysal`
+  1. Run a command based on the copied folder name as: `cp -Rv /usr/local/lib/python3.7/site-packages/pysal pysal`

-  *Alternate way copying the PySAL from http://bit.ly/pysal-qgis*

-  1. Download the pysal folders in the DropBox
-  1. Copy the pysal folder that is inside the folder to the Python folder in QGIS.
-That folder is usually in `/Applications/QGIS.app/Contents/Resources/python`
-  1. The `pysal` folder after this copy then should be in this path (if your installation was the usual): `/Applications/QGIS.app/Contents/Resources/python/pysal`
+  1. Run a command based on the copied folder name as: `cp -Rv /usr/local/lib/python3.7/site-packages/libpysal libpysal`
+  1. Run a command based on the copied folder name as: `cp -Rv /usr/local/lib/python3.7/site-packages/fiona fiona`
+  1. Run a command based on the copied folder name as: `cp -Rv /usr/local/lib/python3.7/site-packages/geopandas geopandas`

 ### Installing GeoPublicHealth Plugin
   1. Start QGIS and launch the plugins manager by going to the **Plugins menu and selecting Manage and Install Plugins….**